AwesomeJim/Easy-Super-Meals-Swift/README.md

 Configuring the Xcode project requires a few steps in Xcode to get up and running

-1) Configure each Mac and iOS device you plan to test with an iCloud account.
-Create or use an existing Apple ID account that supports iCloud.
+1) Configure each Mac and iOS device you plan to test, Create or use an existing Apple ID account.

 2) Configure the Team for each target within the project.